awesomemotive/WP-Mail-SMTP/readme.txt

 16. Smart Routing - Conditional logic for email sending (Pro)

 == Changelog ==

+= 3.11.0 - 2023-12-13 =
+- Added: Filter to customize the capability required for managing the plugin.
+- Changed: Hide test tab movement notice for new users.
+- Changed: Improved keyboard navigation styles for the Setup Wizard.
+- Changed: Removed `WPMailSMTP\Admin\PluginsInstallUpgrader` class and switched to the WordPress Core `Plugin_Upgrader` class.
+- Changed: The "From email" dropdown to the input field in the Gmail mailer.
+- Fixed: PHP deprecation notices in the Setup Wizard on WordPress 6.4 and above.
+- Fixed: Compatibility issue with Action Scheduler lower than 3.3.0.

 = 3.10.0 - 2023-11-08 =
 - Added: Filter that allows to use self website Google OAuth redirect URL.